DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/10/2018-07-10-the-things-that-every-blogging-developer.md

 - which of all the applications/uses/use cases (those described by you and those not) are similar? which of them are different? (these are two separate questions)
 - why to choose the language in which of them?
 - even if they are different, could the language play the same role in them?

+## version of this article

+this is version 4.0.0.